 The Small Business Development Centers in Hilo and in Kailua-Kona at NELHA offer regular workshops and business events.
 Check their Business Events Calendars for their event schedule.

-2020 HiSTEP Program Kick-Off Seminar: Participate in HiSTEP and grow your international export business.
+2020 HiSTEP Program: Participate in HiSTEP and grow your international export business.
 Learn about the 2020 Hawai‘i State Expansion Program, also known as HiSTEP.
 The program is designed to assist small businesses in Hawai‘i with growing their export business in markets around the world.
-For more information, please click on the Hilo Event Flyer or Kona Event Flyer.

 Business Action Center Days

 The Department of R&D hosts a representative of the State of Hawaiʻi Department of Commerce and Consumer Affairs (DCCA) Business Action Center at our Hilo office on scheduled days from 9:30 a.m. until 2:15 p.m.
 Please note we are unable to process credit card payments, so be sure to bring a check or exact cash for any filing fees.
 See the DCCA's Fee Schedule as of January 2020.
 Please remember to add the $1 State Archives Preservation Fee for each registration.
 The following services are provided: